kriasoft/react-starter-kit/docs/recipes/using-npm-and-webpack-as-a-build-tool.md

-## Using NPM and Webpack as a Build Tool
+## Using Yarn and Webpack as a Build Tool

-The [npm](https://docs.npmjs.com/) command line utility that comes with Node.js allows you to run arbitrary scripts and [Node.js modules](https://www.npmjs.com/) without them being globally installed.
+The [Yarn](https://yarnpkg.com/) command line utility that comes with Node.js allows you to run arbitrary scripts and [Node.js modules](https://www.npmjs.com/) without them being globally installed.
 This is very convenient, because other developers in your team don't need to worry about having some set of tools